vis-au/progressive-steering/frontend/README.md

 # Progressive Steering - Frontend
-This directory contains the files of the frontend module for ProSteer.
+This directory contains the files of the frontend module for ProSteer, our steering-by-example demo application.

 ```
 frontend